23 skidoo: "23" (or "Twenty-Three")

 The earliest-known report of the slang expression "23" (or "twenty-three") as a code word for asking someone to leave is a newspaper reference on March 17, 1899:

 At the time, a stage version of A Tale of Two Cities, The Only Way, was playing in London.
 The production moved to New York City later that year; it opened at the Herald Square Theatre on September 16, 1899.
 Less than two months later, popular slang author George Ade described having heard a new slang expression, "twenty-three":

 In the same interview, Ade described two purported origin stories he had heard: that it was "from the English race tracks, twenty-three being the limit on the number of horses allowed to start in one race" or that it had been a signal used in a plot to free a Mexican embezzler from custody in New Orleans.

 Skidoo

 Webster's New World Dictionary derives skiddoo (with two d's) as probably from skedaddle, meaning "to leave", with an imperative sense.

 The word Skidoo was the name of a Lark-class racing sailboat that competed in races on Long Island Sound during the 1901 racing season.
 The Skidoo competed every summer through at least 1904.

 Skidoo is attested, in its conventional, slang sense, by 1904.
 Skidoo-wagon (as well as "skidoodle wagon" and "skedaddle wagon") was a short-lived euphemism for automobiles during 1904–1905.

 The word skidoo, used by itself as a noun denoting a supposed bringer of bad luck, is attested in the early 1910s, in P. G. Wodehouse's Psmith, Journalist.
 It appeared in newspapers as early as 1906.

+The Ski-Doo brand grew from Bombardier's 1959 introduction of a compact snowmobile.
+The vehicle was initially intended to be called Ski-Dog, as a modern alternative to sled dogs.
+However, due to a typographical error, either in a brochure or painted on the prototype, the name appeared as “Ski-Doo,” which the company retained, partly due to its distinctiveness and trademark potential.